hansroh/aquests/README.rst

 - callback: function has receiving response arg
 - timeout: request timeout seconds
 - cookie: enable/disable using cookie for request
+- force_http1: enforce http 1.1 not 2.0
+- http2_constreams: if you making requests to single http2 server, how many concurrent streams per channel.
+BE CAREFUL, it might be useful for generating traffic load for testing your http2 web servers. and if your server doesn't provide http2, your workers will be increased to number of http2_constreams times than you really want.

 List of Methods